ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 progress_2_step = 1/total_items
 ```

-Upon each iteration, we would be increasing the step by a step size unit.
-We could keep count of our total progress by adding our step size on each iteration, and then setting our progress bar to this value:
+We would increase the step by a step-size unit upon each iteration.
+We could keep count of our total progress by adding our step size on each iteration and then setting our progress bar to this value:

 ##### **Code**
 ```Python